pipelight/doc.pipelight/guide/index.md

 simp trigger --pipeline <pipeline name>
 ```

-This will transform your pipelines in git hooks
+This will transform your pipelines in git hooks.
+So that triggering is automated according to your git actions.

 ```bash
 simp hooks